 ECTs who take statutory maternity leave, statutory paternity leave, statutory adoption leave, shared parental leave or parental bereavement leave during their induction period may decide whether their induction should be extended accordingly to meet this purpose.
 Any outstanding assessments will not be made until the ECT returns to work and has had the opportunity to decide whether to extend induction.
-If an ECT chooses to extend their induction period, their performance will still be assessed against the relevant standards.
+If an ECT chooses to extend their induction in these circumstances, the request will be granted.
+If an ECT chooses not to extend the induction period, their performance will still be assessed against the relevant standards.